What is peripheral neuropathy?

 How is it treated?

 Treatment for peripheral neuropathy can relieve symptoms.
 This is done by treating the health problem that's causing it.
 For example, if you have diabetes, keeping your blood sugar within your target range may help.
 Or maybe your body lacks certain vitamins caused by drinking too much alcohol.
-In that case, treatment may include eating a healthy diet, taking vitamins, and stopping alcohol use.
+In that case, treatment may include eating healthy foods, taking vitamins, and stopping alcohol use.

 You may have physical therapy.
 This can increase muscle strength and help build muscle control.
 Over-the-counter medicine can relieve mild nerve pain.
 Your doctor may also prescribe medicine to help with severe pain, numbness, tingling, and weakness.
 If you have neuropathy in your feet, it's a good idea to have them checked during each office visit.
 This can help prevent problems.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Where can you learn more?